 The state of Georgia provides several veteran benefits.
-This section offers a brief description of each of the following benefits.
+This page offers a brief description of them.

 Exemption from Homestead Tax